Floydlang/floyd/docs/floyd_systems.md

 There are often sibling containers in your system, like a server for your mobile game or data on Amazon S3.
 Containers may be implemented some other way or maybe canned solutions like Amazon S3, but should still be represented in Floyd Systems.

-Containers are data files: they list the needed impure containers and wires them together and adds a few other types of parts, like clocks and processes.
-When you design a container the focus is on the *impure components*.
-Other components on which your used components depend upon are automatically shown too, if they are impure.
-This makes *all* impure components visible in the same view -- no impureness goes on anywhere out of sight.
+Containers are data files: they list the needed containers and wires them together and adds a few other types of parts, like clocks and processes.

 **Wires**: carry messages encoded as a Floyd value, typically a Floyd enum.
 Notice that the message can carry *any* of Floyd's types -- even huge multi-gigabyte nested structs or collections.
 Since they are immutable they can be passed around efficiently (internally this is done using their ID or hardware address).